skip to Main Content

 Meeting with my Master

-My grandmother died and we all went to Haridwar for the cremation ceremony.
-After rituals got over, my family decided to go to Rishikesh to a known ashram near Triveni Ghat.
-After spending two days in peace, on the third and last day, I along with my papa, sister, went to Triveni Ghat for an early morning walk.
+In the year 2010, my grandmother died, and we all went to Haridwar for the cremation ceremony.
+After the rituals, my family decided to go to Rishikesh to a known ashram near Triveni Ghat.
+After spending two days in peace, on the third and last day, I went to Triveni Ghat for an early morning walk, along with my papa and sister.

 I then started experiencing beautiful dreams connected to rivers and water.
 Something was pulling me.
 One day, I packed my little bag and took a night bus to Haridwar.

 I got down in the early dark morning somewhere in Haridwar.
 I took an auto and went to the same ashram in Rishikesh where I had earlier stayed.
 The view of the Ganga gave me immense happiness.
-The first whole day I kept sitting on the bank, doing nothing, except watching the Ganga, taking an occasional bath, and eating a little.
+The first whole day, I kept sitting on the bank, doing nothing, except watching the Ganga, taking an occasional bath, and eating a little.

 On the second day, by the afternoon, I suddenly became very sad.
-While walking on the bank of the river, I asked God “Why am I here?
+While walking on the bank of the river, I asked God, “Why am I here?
 How can I find you?”
-Immediately I got an answer from inside, “No duality”.
+Immediately, I got an answer from inside, “No duality”.
 I asked again, “Tell me the path to no duality”.
-I kept waiting but no reply seemed to emerge.
+I kept waiting, but no reply seemed to emerge.

-I don’t know why but the word Kriya Yoga was now all over my mind without knowing anything about Kriya yoga.
-I wondered, “If I am here then why not look for Kriya Yoga”.
-I then started searching all around intensely.
+I don’t know why, but the word Kriya Yoga was now all over my mind without knowing anything about it.

-Mystically, my starting point was my destination and I guess I had to make the whole journey to realize this.
-The next day, before catching the bus back to Delhi, I went straight to the kriya yoga ashram.
-Where I met a disciple of the master, he was coming out of the meditation hall.
-What I saw in his eyes, I wanted that for myself.
-I asked no questions and asked him to enroll me for the next upcoming kriya retreat conducted by Master Per.
+I was very tired and decided to come again tomorrow before catching the bus back to Delhi.
+The next day, I went straight to the Kriya Yoga ashram.
+I met a disciple of the master; he was coming out of the meditation hall.
+What I saw in his eyes, I wanted the same for myself.
+I asked no questions and asked him to enroll me for the upcoming Kriya Yoga retreat conducted by Master Per.H.Wibe.

 It was the 6th of September 2012, and for the first time, I saw the Master at the initiation.
 His silence needed no introduction.
-He was very different from the conventional and traditional Sadhus as he was not sporting any outer symbolic signs such as a saffron robe, beard, and an attitude of attainment.
+He was very different from the traditional Sadhus as he was not sporting any outer symbolic signs such as a saffron robe, beard, and an attitude of attainment.

-Soon I realized that the one who knows the subject so very well is only the one able to teach and make it simple for others.
+At first, I thought about how he could teach the most difficult thing, meet the true self, in the simplest way.
+Soon, I realized that the one who knows the subject so very well can only make it simple for others.

+I consciously maintained outer quietness in the residential retreats.
+And in the second retreat, he approached me and asked some questions.
+Though it was a brief five-minute talk, his presence and silence intoxicated me.
 I went back home after the retreat.
-Two things I was sure of – first Kriya Yoga was for me and second, I would like to contribute to this work.
+Two things I was sure of – first, Kriya Yoga was for me, and second, I would like to contribute to this work.

 This Post Has 2 Comments